volodymyrprokopyuk/problem-solving/README.md

   - `default-comparator #t equal? compare default-hash` automatically extended for UDDT via `object-equal?`, `object-compare`, and `object-hash`

+## Collections and sequences

+- **Collection** = unordered set of objects.
+Collection provides a set of generic functions that iterate over various collecitons (list, vector, string, hash table, user-defined class) using the method dispatch of the object system (CLOS)
+  - `(use gauche.collection)`
+- **Sequence** = ordered set of objects built on top of collection.
+Sequence is accesible through an index and provides order-aware operations on top of collection
+  - `(use gauche.sequence)`

 ## Eager comprehensions

 - Eager comprehensions `(comprehension qualifiers body)`